borg286/exoria/index.md

     * Shift left click output to craft as many as it can instead of 1

+    * Right click output to craft a full stack

     * The Vanilla Immersion crafting tables have JEI support, click the "question mark" icon to bring up the interface.

 * You don't need an empty hand to "dig" through blocks

 * The strainer base can be used as a chest by throwing items on top to insert them, useful for items like seeds which are difficult to stack in the immersive chest

-* Immersive Craft shelves are probably the cheapest storage option only requiring 7 wooden slabs.
+* Immersive Craft shelves are probably the cheapest early-game storage option only requiring 7 wooden slabs.
 They hold as much as an IC chest or cupboard, but don't need trapdoors.
 The shelves also do not have a lid.

 * Water from Magneticraft sluice boxes can be chained together, saving on precious water.

 * Vanilla Concrete is fast to walk on.

+* Once you are able to make a stone gallagher, you can (very cheaply) use flaked obsidian to make obsidian hatches to chop 8 Wood per log.
+Later on, the flexible axe gives you 10 wood per log.

+* Don't worry about the vanilla crafting tables and early chests, access to metals and crafting unlocks the tinker table and chests (and tin, gold, diamond chests)

+* Rushes are an excellent source of plant fiber and twine.
+Plant them somewhere accessible, but off to the side.

+* Build rooms with the intention to expand.

 ## Exploration Tips